FrancescoGradi/CombatManager/README.md

 - @ionic/angular-toolkit 2.1.2
 - Cordova CLI 9.0.0

-After that you have to install all _npm_ dependencies. _Cordova_ is the real converter for Android/iOS [3].
+After that you'll have to install all of the _npm_ dependencies. _Cordova_ is the real converter for Android/iOS [3].

 ### Browser
-For *localhost* browser app, it is enough to run in terminal:
+To play around with the *localhost* browser app, it is enough to run the following command in a terminal shell:
 ```
 ionic serve
 ```

 ### Android
-After configured Android SDK (more information <a href="https://ionicframework.com/docs/installation/android">here</a>), you can build your `.apk` Android file with:
+Once you've configured Android SDK (more information <a href="https://ionicframework.com/docs/installation/android">here</a>) for your OS, you can build your `.apk` Android file with:
 ```
 ionic cordova build android --prod
 ```

 ### iOS
-It works only with Mac Os.
+It works only with MacOS.
 Cordova provides an XCode app building for you (more information <a href="https://ionicframework.com/docs/installation/ios">here</a>).
 Run:
 ```
 ionic cordova prepare ios --prod
 ```
 Open the newly created project and build with XCode.
-You can run it with emulated or physical device.
+You can run it with either an emulated or physical device.

 ## App features
-This app was developed to help player during the battle, it does not replace the character sheet.
-However several features are implemented, you can:
+This app was developed to help player during the battles of a D&D or a Pathfinder campaign, but _it does not_ replace the character sheet.
+However several features are implemented, so you can:

 - **add your characters**, including characteristics and basic modifiers.
-- **add custom buff** that will included in specific buff list.
+- **add custom buff** that will be included in specific buff lists.
-- **select your actual buffs** during the battle to visualize actual combat statistics.
+- **select your actual buffs** during the battle to update in realtime and with no effort your actual combat statistics.
-- **visualize all/active buff list** everytime you will need.
+- **visualize all/active buff list** whenever you want to.

 <div>
 <p align="center">